MicrosoftDocs/windows-itpro-docs/windows/device-security/device-guard/deploy-code-integrity-policies-steps.md

 >This application list will be updated with the latest vendor information as application vulnerabilities are resolved and new issues are discovered.

 Certain software applications may allow additional code to run by design.
-These types of applications should be blocked by your Windows Defender Device Guard policy.
+These types of applications should be blocked by your Windows Defender Application Control policy.
-In addition, when an application version is upgraded to fix a security vulnerability or potential Windows Defender Device Guard bypass, you should add deny rules to your code integrity policies for that application’s previous, less secure versions.
+In addition, when an application version is upgraded to fix a security vulnerability or potential Windows Defender Application Control bypass, you should add deny rules to your WDAC policies for that application’s previous, less secure versions.

 Microsoft recommends that you install the latest security updates.
-The June 2017 Windows updates resolve several issues in PowerShell modules that allowed an attacker to bypass Windows Defender Device Guard code integrity policies.
+The June 2017 Windows updates resolve several issues in PowerShell modules that allowed an attacker to bypass Windows Defender Application Control.
 These modules cannot be blocked by name or version, and therefore must be blocked by their corresponding hashes.

 For October 2017, we are announcing an update to system.management.automation.dll in which we are revoking older versions by hash values, instead of version rules.